JBZoo/CSV-Blueprint/README.md

 Presets enhance the efficiency and reusability of schema definitions for CSV file validation, streamlining the validation process across various files and schemas.
 Their benefits include:

-- **Consistency Across Schemas**: Presets guarantee uniform validation rules for common fields like user IDs, email addresses, and phone numbers across different CSV files.
+- **Consistency Across Schemas:** Presets guarantee uniform validation rules for common fields like user IDs, email addresses, and phone numbers across different CSV files.
 This consistency is crucial for maintaining data integrity and reliability.

-- **Ease of Maintenance**: Centralized updates to presets automatically propagate changes to all schemas using them.
+- **Ease of Maintenance:** Centralized updates to presets automatically propagate changes to all schemas using them.
   This approach eliminates the need to manually update each schema, significantly reducing maintenance efforts.

-- **Flexibility and Customization**: While offering a foundational set of validation rules, presets also allow for field-specific rule overrides to meet the unique requirements of individual schemas.
+- **Flexibility and Customization:** While offering a foundational set of validation rules, presets also allow for field-specific rule overrides to meet the unique requirements of individual schemas.
 This ensures a balance between consistency and customization.

-- **Rapid Development**: Presets facilitate quick schema setup for new CSV files by reusing established validation rules.
+- **Rapid Development:** Presets facilitate quick schema setup for new CSV files by reusing established validation rules.
 This allows for a faster development cycle, focusing on unique fields without redefining common rules.

-- **Error Reduction**: Utilizing consistent and tested presets reduces the likelihood of errors in manual schema definitions, leading to improved data quality and reliability.
+- **Error Reduction:** Utilizing consistent and tested presets reduces the likelihood of errors in manual schema definitions, leading to improved data quality and reliability.

-- **Efficiency in Large-scale Projects**: In large projects with extensive data volumes, presets provide a standardized approach to applying common validation logic, simplifying data management and validation tasks.
+- **Efficiency in Large-scale Projects:** In large projects with extensive data volumes, presets provide a standardized approach to applying common validation logic, simplifying data management and validation tasks.

 Overall, presets offer a compelling solution for anyone involved in CSV file validation, enhancing consistency, maintenance, flexibility, development speed, error minimization, and project efficiency.